sercankulcu/sercankulcu.github.io/_memory/2023-12-28-the-year-would-not-stay-in-one-column.md

   - reflection
 ---

-In 2023, one professional title changed.
+In 2023, one line in my professional life changed: I became an Assistant Professor.

-I became an Assistant Professor, and the new title carried the satisfying weight of something that had taken years to reach.
-It appeared neatly on paper, exactly the kind of achievement a year-end summary knows how to display.
+The title looked clean on paper.
+It carried years of work behind it, but the result itself could be written in a few words.
+It was exactly the kind of achievement that fits comfortably into a CV and makes a year look as if it moved in one clear direction.

-The rest of the year was less tidy.
+The rest of the year refused to cooperate with that version.

-There were periods when ordinary routines were interrupted and plans had to become smaller.
-Family worries entered the same calendar.
-Days that had been arranged around work suddenly had other priorities.
+There were periods when ordinary routines broke apart and plans had to become smaller.
+Family concerns entered days that had been organized around work.
+Some things that had seemed urgent in the morning stopped mattering by the afternoon.

-At the same time, I kept building small things.

-I worked on my website.
-I found new interests and returned to modest projects that could be finished in an evening or improved one piece at a time.
-A page, a note, or a technical change did not solve anything larger, but it gave a day a visible shape.
+I kept making small things anyway.
+I worked on my website, followed new interests, and returned to modest projects that could be improved one page or one technical change at a time.
+They were not solutions to larger problems.
+They simply gave certain evenings a shape.

-That contrast is what I want to keep from the year.
+I liked that scale.
+A large professional title had changed, but much of the year was lived through smaller acts: fixing a page, finishing a note, solving one technical problem, then closing the computer.

+A year-end summary could have placed the promotion in a column marked *good* and the difficult periods in another marked *bad*.
+The small projects would not have known where to go.

+That is why I remember the year less as a list than as a desk with several things on it at once.

-One line on a CV moved forward.
+One line on the CV had moved forward.

-Some weeks narrowed life to more immediate concerns.

-Small creative work continued in the spaces between them.

-If I placed 2023 into two columns marked *good* and *bad*, I would spend too much time moving the same events back and forth.

-The year did not belong in either column.

-It happened across both.
+Life around it remained untidy.

+The page still got built.